tlpackus/programing-language-suggester/README.md

 ## Description

 This site has a few simple questions to go through.
 Once answered and the process results button is pressed.
 My sites language placing formula is enabled, I call "The Guru".
-This reccomends the most useful coding language for you based of the answers you provided.
+This recommends the most useful coding language for you based of the answers you provided.
 Hope it helps!

 _P.S.
-I wouldn't take the answer too seriously this site was mostly for personal coding practice._
+I wouldn't take the answer too serious, this site was for personal coding practice._

 ## Setup/Installation Requirements